Do Go On - 127 - Escape From Colditz Castle

 he looked up only to find a bunch of German soldiers looking down at him.

+across them.
+You can't trust the Nazi.
 Your gut instinct is absolutely right.
+Good for you, Matt.

-Ray Dielti's comrades who were still in the sewer to run back, but once they got out the
+Good for you, Matt's gut.
+Yes.
+Reed yelled at his comrades who were still in the sewer to run back,

-other side, they found other soldiers waiting for them at the entrance.
+but once they got out the other side, they found other soldiers waiting for them at the entrance.

-The Englishmen didn't know what to do, so they just started laughing in the Germans' faces.
+The Englishmen didn't know what to do, so they just started laughing in the Germans faces.

-The German soldiers were very confused about this.
+The German soldiers were very confused by this.
+The guard, they tried to bribe, kept his

-So it worked out
+So it worked out really good.

 It worked real good.
-Holy shit.

-for a temperature escape was three weeks in solitary confinement.
+But the usual punishment for attempting to escape was three weeks in solitary confinement.

-For all of them.
-Yeah.
+For all of them?

 Shit.